 What Is A Blade Golf Club?

-The reason some people like these type of irons is because they provide more feedback at impact.
-A cavity back iron is so forgiving so it’s sometimes hard to feel what you did wrong.
-Hitting a blade you’ll know right away when you hit it solid or not very well.
+The reason some people like these types of irons is because they provide more feedback at impact.
+A cavity back iron is much more forgiving, so it’s sometimes hard to feel what you did wrong.
+Hitting a blade will tell you right away when you hit it solid or not very well.